Doolittle, Manek lead Oklahoma past Iowa St. 90-61

 Iowa State: An already difficult season was made even tougher with the news about Haliburton.
 The Cyclones were unable to build momentum from their home win over Kansas State on Saturday.

-Oklahoma: The Sooners are starting to look like a team that could make a run heading into the final stretch.
-Williams has scored in double figures four of his past six games after doing so just twice all season previously.
+Oklahoma: The Sooners are starting to look like a team trying to make a run heading into the final stretch.
+Williams has scored in double figures four of his past six games after doing so just twice all season before his current run.

 UP NEXT